Retire by stateFigures verified May 31, 2026

 Social Security is exempt from state tax

-Louisiana does not tax Social Security benefits, and retirees 65 and older can exclude a limited amount of other retirement income.
-The state revenue agency lists which benefits qualify for the exclusion.
+Louisiana does not tax Social Security benefits.
+Once you turn 65, you can also exclude a limited amount of other retirement income.
+The state lists which benefits qualify.

 Louisiana Department of Revenue